rchain/Rholang/README.md

-# Deprecated Repository
+# This repository has moved to a [subdirectory of the rchain repo](https://github.com/rchain/rchain/tree/master/rholang)

-This repository has moved to a [subdirectory of the rchain repo](https://github.com/rchain/rchain/tree/master/rholang).
 If you're interested in playing with the Rholang SDK please see [the developer website](https://developer.rchain.coop).

 # Rholang